 Derivatives in Contemporary Times

-Despite the importance of derivatives' role in functioning of the economy, a fraction of analysts have a different perspective on their functioning which require complete re-structuring, given the events in the financial world in recent times.
+Despite the importance of derivatives’ role in the functioning of the economy, a fraction of analysts has a different perspective on their functioning which requires complete re-structuring, given the events in the financial world in recent times.